Sewing needle

 A sewing needle, used for hand-sewing, is a long slender tool with a pointed tip at one end and a hole (or eye) to hold the sewing thread.
 The earliest needles were made of bone or wood; modern needles are manufactured from high carbon steel wire and are nickel- or 18K gold-plated for corrosion resistance.
-High quality embroidery needles are plated with two-thirds platinum and one-third titanium alloy.
+High-quality embroidery needles are plated with two-thirds platinum and one-third titanium alloy.
 Traditionally, needles have been kept in needle books or needlecases which have become objects of adornment.
 Sewing needles may also be kept in an étui, a small box that held needles and other items such as scissors, pencils and tweezers.

 Types of hand sewing needles

-Hand sewing needles come in a variety of types/classes designed according to their intended use and in a variety of sizes within each type.
+Hand-sewing needles come in a variety of types/classes designed according to their intended use.
+With each type also varying in size.